-- firstly, respond quickly and sensitively by offering advice, support and reassurance to the alleged victim, then - report the allegation to the Designated Safeguarding Lead (DSL) or the Deputy Designated Safeguarding Lead (DDSL) as soon as possible.
+- 8.1 firstly, respond quickly and sensitively by offering advice, support and reassurance to the alleged victim, then - 8.1.1 report the allegation to the Designated Safeguarding Lead (DSL) as soon as possible.

-Assessment: The DSL/DDSL will normally see the victim and (unless the case is very serious) any witnesses without delay and form an initial view of the allegation.
+Assessment: The DSL will normally see the victim and (unless the case is very serious) any witnesses without delay and form an initial view of the allegation.
 The assessment will consider:

-- the nature of the incident(s) physical? verbal? exclusionary? sexual? - is it a "one-off" incident involving an individual or a group? - is it part of a pattern of behaviour by an individual or a group? - has physical injury been caused?
+- 8.2 the nature of the incident(s) physical? verbal? exclusionary? sexual? - 8.3 is it a "one-off" incident involving an individual or a group? - 8.4 is it part of a pattern of behaviour by an individual or a group? - 8.4.1 has physical injury been caused?
 Who should be informed?
 Head?
 Parents?
 Social Services?
-The police? - can the alleged bully be seen on a no-names basis? - what is the likely outcome if the complaint proves to be correct?
+The police? - 8.4.2 can the alleged bully be seen on a no-names basis? - 8.4.3 what is the likely outcome if the complaint proves to be correct?